CameronGorrie/react-kicking-the-tires/react-kicking-the-tires.md

 ^ Admin Next problems with load performance, interaction performance, conventions, and developer experience

-- Lots of DOM interactions that must immediately be reflected in the UI
+- Lots of DOM interactions to be reflected immediately in the UI
 - Frequent data changing over time
-- User interaction that affects many other components in the UI
+- User interaction that affect many other components in the UI

 [.footer: [Foundational problems with Admin Next architecture](https://docs.google.com/document/d/1Z2lYsfX3oxytG4QNGaW6X83Z52Zz-jsrUFXp1zRGVpA)]